mid2SUPAERO/lab_notebook/README.md

 ## Type of variables
 x can be continuous, discrete, categorial ...hybrid

-## Optimization
+## Optimization with GRAPHS: Optimality / Feasibility
-Describe the methodology with full references
+Describe the methodology (Gradient Based, GA, Bayesian Optimization/EGO ...)

 Constrained or unconstrained ?
 Use derivative or not ?
-Sensibility computed using FD, Complex step, Analytic, Semi Analytic
+Sensibility computed using ?
+FD, Complex step, Analytic, Semi Analytic

 Clearly define the objective function (mono, multi) and the constraints (equality, inequality)